 13.3.
 Non-sampling error

-Non-sampling errors are basically of four types:
+Non-sampling errors are classified into four types:

 Non-response errors: errors due to an unsuccessful attempt to obtain the desired information from an eligible unit.
 Two main types of non-response errors are considered: